 Types of Logistics Companies

-Freight companies concentrate mostly on cargo movement from Point A to Point B. Although limited in services provided, truckers are considered freight companies since the shipper hires them merely to pick up and deliver.
+What are freight companies?
+They concentrate mostly on cargo movement from Point A to Point B. Although limited in services provided, truckers are considered freight companies since the shipper hires them merely to pick up and deliver.

-Carriers are companies that generate revenue by moving products around the country and the globe.
-These include trucking companies, rail services, and ocean and air freight.
 Many times, shipments are multimodal or intermodal and may require more than one carrier type to complete the transport.

 A comprehensive 3rd Party Logistics partner can act as a dedicated in-house logistics department, freeing up resources to focus on the company’s core competencies.
 3PLs offer all of the functions of freight management, freight forwarding, and carrier services and more to move your products to their destinations.

-A partnering 3PL incorporates full-service warehousing, forwarding, documentation, and freight management, thereby reducing storage, transport, and delivery costs by bundling the services into a single contract.
 The 3PL is aware of the shipper’s needs and can schedule in and outbound deliveries, handle all documentation, provide warehousing and takes full responsibility for timely and trouble-free deliveries.

 Suppose you own a high-quality, high-volume specialty glassware factory.
 Because of your reputation for elegant, beautifully crafted products, the demand has expanded from regional to national and beyond.
-In fact, you have received container-load orders from retailers in China and Singapore to be delivered before the beginning of Chinese New Year.
+In fact, you have received container-load orders from retailers in China and Singapore to be delivered before the beginning of the Chinese New Year.